 At this point, the boxing world remains in wait and see mode.
 “We’re trying to right that injustice with Canelo right now, and now Gennady is the one sitting here, one of the greatest ambassadors to the sport of boxing … That’s why I’m doing everything I can to get him in the ring May 5,” Loeffler said.

 Loeffler said the drop dead date for a deal is April 18.
 “At some point we’re going to run out of time … When we finally have something finalized, we will announce it.
 You can see Gennady is in tremendous shape.
 He just wants to fight,” Loeffler said.

 Ringside Seat’s commentary on the Golovkin situation

 Our commentary: At this point, the only reason Golovkin and Loeffler need Canelo is for the money.
 Boxing is their business, and people are in business to make money.
-Missing a big payday in a professional with a short shelf life is a disaster.
+Missing a big payday in a profession where you have a short shelf life is a disaster.
 But if Golvokin can do without it, his legacy rests in unifying all four middleweight titles.
 This road leads to Billy Joe Saunders.

 Rather than an aborted promotion at a small venue with the risk of injury or loss, far better now to forget about May 5, forget about Canelo in 2018, and work toward a more productive schedule for the rest of this year leading to a unification fight.
 If it takes an IBF mandatory defense in New York against Sergiy Derevyanchenko first, schedule it this summer.
 Then make GGG vs. BJS happen in the fall.
 Golovkin can then decide whether to fight Alvarez, or move up to super middleweight and see what awaits him there.